chaitrajainhp30/PowerVC-Tool/README.md

 - `dhcpRouter` The router to use for DHCPd requests.

 - `dhcpDnsServers` The comma separated DNS servers to use for DHCPd requests.

+- `dhcpServerId` The DNS server identifier for a DHCP request.

 - `shouldDebug` defauts to `false`.
 This will cause the program to output verbose debugging information.